mayka-mack/bikeshare/README.md

 conda install pandas
 ```

 If you get an error like the below, verify you're running Python 3.0 or higher with `python -V`.
-If this shows a Python 2 version and you're certain Python 3 is installed, try running the **bikeshare** script with the `python3` command.
+If this lists a Python 2 version and you're certain Python 3 is installed, try running the script with the `python3` command.

 ```
 Traceback (most recent call last):